HiLab-git/WSL4MIS/README.md

 		  howpublished={\url{https://github.com/Luoxd1996/WSL4MIS}},
 		  year={2020}
 		}
-* More details of code and data will be provided later, thanks for your attention.

-**Note**: pCE means partially cross-entropy, TV means total variation, label denotes supervised by mask, scribble represents just supervised by scribbles.
 # Dataset
 * The ACDC dataset with mask annotations can be downloaded from: [ACDC](https://www.creatis.insa-lyon.fr/Challenge/acdc/databases.html)
 * The Scribble annotations of ACDC can be downloaded from: [Scribble](https://gvalvano.github.io/wss-multiscale-adversarial-attention-gates/data)